 • The obligation to guarantee the protection of processed data

-• The obligation to assist, alert and advice
+• The obligation to assist, alert and advise

-The GDPR revolutionises the relation to the processing of personal data by reinforcing exisiting principals and by imposing several new principals including:
+The GDPR revolutionises the processing of personal data by reinforcing existing principals and by imposing several new principals including:

 • A clear purpose: the data controller must clearly inform the data subject of the use of its personal data when collected.

 • An explicit consent: the data subject has to expressly consent (opt-in) for each use of its data defined by the data controller.

 • Useful data only: the data controller must only collect data that are strictly necessary for its processing.

 • A timeframe for data retention: data can only be retained for the timeframe necessary for the data processor to reach their goal.